-Recall the list of factors we consider in this paper (cf. Section 1): present diagnosed illness, medical history, body mass index, smoking habits, alcohol consumption, genetic information, gender, age, race, sexuality, place of living.
+Recall the list of factors we consider in this paper (cf. Section 1): present diagnosed illness, medical history, body mass index, smoking habits, alcohol consumption, genetic information, gender, age, race, sexuality, place of living, income.
 Few people would consider that one is responsible for one's genes, gender, age, race, or sexuality.
-The most plausible candidates to pertain to one's responsibility are then four: body mass index (BMI), smoking habits, alcohol consumption, and place of living (plus diagnosed illness and medical history insofar as they are linked to these parameters).
+The most plausible candidates from the list to pertain to one's responsibility are then five: body mass index (BMI), smoking habits, alcohol consumption, place of living, and income (plus diagnosed illness and medical history insofar as they are linked to these parameters).
 According to the responsibility objection presented above, profiling on these parameters is fair because agents can be held responsible of them and of related health costs.
 A general theme of our answer is that the responsibility problem is more complex than sketched above.
-In particular, not all of these four parameters should be dealt with in the same way.
+In particular, not all of these five parameters should be dealt with in the same way.
 We group together the first three - BMI, smoking habits and alcohol consumption - as they involve addictive behaviors, and we discuss them in this Section, distinguishing between theoretical (Section 3.1) and pragmatic (Section 3.2) issues.
-Place of living is discussed in Section 4.
+Place of living and income are discussed in Section 4.